 4. Can Identify Economic Drivers of the Customer’s Business

 This is the real sweet spot of value selling.
 A well-researched assessment reveals the prospect’s individual value drivers, from which you can determine the economic drivers your solution delivers.
-Your reps can really focus on the value and economic drivers when discussing how your solution addresses these business challenges, especially when presenting your business case for budget approval.
+Your reps can really focus on the value and economic drivers when discussing how your solution addresses their business challenges, especially when presenting your business case for budget approval.

 5. Is Comfortable Discussing Money